 Project Spotlight: Balancing Aesthetics and Layout in a Contemporary Farmhouse Kitchen

-I like kitchens of all shapes and sizes.
 Designing a small galley can be just as fun as designing a large L-shape with an island.
 But every once in a while a special project comes along that challenges me to put on my thinking cap, harness all of my creativity, and really think outside of the box.

 Such a project fell into my lap a few months ago.
 I had the pleasure of meeting a couple from New Jersey who owned a beautiful, old house that was not only built around the turn of the 20th century, but also rested on a rather large lot of land.
-Like many houses of that era, the kitchen contained a slew of doors and open doorways and was a hodgepodge of challenging angles that resulted in a tight, restrictive layout.
-The current cabinetry was out-dated and the floor plan didn’t suit the needs of a busy family of four.
+Like many houses of that era, the kitchen contained a slew of doors and open doorways.
+It was a hodgepodge of challenging angles that resulted in a tight, restrictive layout.
+The current cabinetry was outdated and the floor plan didn’t suit the needs of a busy family of four.
 This couple couldn’t wait to change all of that.
 They delved into the design process with enthusiasm – ecstatic about the prospect of getting the kitchen of their dreams.